Navipro70/reanimated-new-arch-ios-fps-dropdown-repro/README.md

 By pressing the `"Show/Hide"` button you activate animations (all logic is in `App.tsx`)

 You will see how native is significantly better and runs at 120 FPS while Reanimated and React Native Animated run at lower than 60 FPS

+## Additional info

+Also you can see example.MP4 at root how to use the example